lauramayfox/latouchehotel/README.md

 <h1 align="center"><img src="/assets/images/contact.jpg"/></h1>

-Below the illustration image of the hotel, there is a contact section where the reader is invited to get in touch with any feedbacks, news submissions or general questions in relation to the history of the hotel.
+Below the illustration image of the hotel, there is a contact section where the reader is invited to get in touch with any feedback, news, submissions or general questions in relation to the history of the hotel.

 Each text field has a requirement for input before submission.